saurabh1088/notes/iOS/Persistence/CoreData.md

 Core Data abstracts the details of mapping objects to a store, making it easy to save data from Swift and Objective-C without administering a database directly.

+Further more one can define Core Data as :-
+A framework used to manage the model layer objects in an application.
+Core Data provides generalized and automated solutions to common tasks associated with object life cycle (runtime) and object graph management, including persistence.

 ## What is an Object Graph?
 We say Core Data manages object graph, let's see what an object graph is.
 Objects can and will have references to other objects in any object oriented programming.
 These relationships form a graph.
 One can say that an object graph is